smellman/presentation/find_a_hidden_river.md

 I found that:

-> Shibuya river is covered with concrete when Tokyo Olympics in 1964.
+> Too many parts of Shibuya river are covered with concrete by redevelopment at Tokyo Olympics in 1964.

 We need to research using a map before 1960s.